Technology-for-the-Poorest-Billion/2024-IMMI/proposal/proposal.md

 1. Cycle prediction based on user input.
 2. Prediction visualization on a calendar.
 3. Syncs with local calender.
+4. Local data storage.
-4. User customizations of the webpage and calendar in terms of appearance, notes, emojis, etc.
+5. User customizations of the webpage and calendar in terms of appearance, notes, emojis, etc.

 In addition to the aforementioned requirements, the objectives below will be experimented if the main functions are fulfilled:
 1. AI prediction algorithm that interprets user inputs (notes, emojis, moods).